Insert bell schedule here!

 Reason for absence.
 Please be specific about the reason why your child will not be attending school that day.
 If sick, please indicate what symptoms your child has and if they have seen a medical professional

-A student who is legitimately absent on the day of a test may be required to take the test on the returning day.
-Make-up tests for excused absences are re-scheduled by the teacher.
-If a student is going to be absent three (3) or more days due to illness, the student or parent should contact the counseling department and request assignments from teachers.
+A student who is legitimately absent on the day of a test may be required to take it when they return.
+Make-up tests for excused absences are rescheduled by the teacher.
+If a student will be absent for three (3) or more days due to illness, the student or parent should contact the counseling department to request assignments from teachers.

 (1) student illness verified by a doctor and/or the parent/guardian;